 This graduate neuroscience course will include the fundamental principles of neuroscience as well as the latest development in neuroscience research in selected topics at the system, cellular, molecular, and genetic levels.

-The Graduate Neuroscience is a 4 credit hour course.
+Format The Graduate Neuroscience is a 4 credit hour course.
 The course meets for 2 hours twice a week that includes lectures and literature reviews.

 Reading Two textbooks are recommended:

-Students will be graded on three exams (25% each) and one research report (25%).
+Grading Students will be graded on three exams (25% each) and one research report (25%).